 The Cross Country Responsibility Code provides the basic rules of conduct and must be followed by all using the terrain, and is consistent across all Ski Areas of Western Canada.

-When using the Lost Lake Nordic snowshoe trails you must wear an anti-slip device on your feet (snowshoes or Yaktraxs).
-Ask the attendant in the ski shop before you go for a report of the daily conditions as one or the other (snowshoes or Yaktraxs) may be more appropriate for the conditions that day.
+When using the Lost Lake Nordic snowshoe trails you must wear an anti-slip device on your feet (snowshoes or Yaktrax).
+Ask the attendant in the ski shop before you go for a report of the daily conditions as one or the other (snowshoes or Yaktrax) may be more appropriate for the conditions that day.

 Know before you go!